tomconn/shopping-list-app/README.md

 *   **Intermediate README Consolidation:** Previous prompts consolidated documentation and history.
     > **Prompt:** `recreate the readme.md, document the code, including the genai prompt beginning to end including the additional unit test instructions, for main_test.go, I used to create the app the google GenAI used to create it and the file structure.
 Everything should be in single README.md markdown file.`
-*   **Go Version Update & Final README:** The final requests incorporated the full history, updated the Go version to 1.24, ensured correct Markdown formatting (including the directory tree), and prepared for clipboard copy.
-    > **Prompt:** `recreate the readme.md, document the code, including the genai prompt beginning to end including the additional unit test instructions, for main_test.go, I used to create the app the google GenAI used to create it and the file structure.
-Everything should be in single, downloadable, README.md markdown file.
-Correct the golang version to 1.24`
-    > **Prompt:** `rewrite in full markdown`
-    > **Prompt:** `why is directory structure not in markdown?`
-    > **Prompt:** `regenerate it all in a simple clipboard copy of the markdown`
-    > **Prompt:** `This is frustrating` (after previous output was cut off)
-    > **Prompt:** `Regenerat the README.md in a raw markdown format`
-    > **Prompt:** `render the following in ...` (Providing the text block again to ensure correct formatting) *(This generated the current document)*

-This iterative process highlights the need for specific prompts, careful code review, and targeted debugging when working with generated code, especially for testing complex interactions like database mocking.